Shreyas-Gadagi/Medical-Assistant/README.md

 ## Sample Questions to ask:
-1.Who are suffering from fever give me case details?
+1. Who are suffering from fever give me case details? \
-2.give me case details of cancer patients?
+2. Give me case details of cancer patients? \
-3.how many male and female patients are there?
+3. How many male and female patients are there? \
-4.which patient has more number of symptoms give me case details and list all the symptoms?
+4. Which patient has more number of symptoms give me case details and list all the symptoms? \
-5.How many patients are there in the hospital?
+5. How many patients are there in the hospital? \